About the Faculty

 Dr. David Havas (Assistant Professor)

-Dr. Havas came to UW-Whitewater in 2012 from the University of Wisconsin-Madison's Psychology Department.
-He received his doctoral degree in Cognitive and Perceptual Sciences and specializes in language processing.
-His area of research is in developing embodied theories of emotional language comprehension and the role of emotions in interpersonal understanding.
-David teaches courses in cognitive psychology and research methods.
+Dr. Havas came to UW-Whitewater in 2012 after earning his Ph.D. from the University of Wisconsin-Madison's Department of Psychology in Cognitive and Perceptual Sciences.
+He specializes in language processing and affective neuroscience, and his area of research is in developing embodied theories of emotional language comprehension and of the role of emotions in interpersonal understanding.
+In his role as the director of the Laboratory for Language and Emotion at UW-Whitewater, he engages undergraduate students in applying behavioral and psychophysiological research methods and tools to a range of research questions in cognitive, affective, and social psychology.
+David teaches courses in cognitive psychology, the biology of emotion, and research methods.

 Dr. Sasha Karnes (Assistant Professor)